spring-attic/spring-gemfire-examples/README.md

 * repository - Using [Spring Data](http://www.springsource.org/spring-data) Repositories with GemFire
 * gemfire-template - Using GemfireTemplate to simplify and enhance accessing Region data
 * cq - Configuring and using GemFire Continuous Queries
+* transaction - Demonstrates the use of GemFire transactions

 # Basic